 System Attributes Definition Capacity (user-defined) Represents total capacity of a system.
 The possible values are: Enabled-The attribute Capacity is auto-populated by meters representing system capacity in absolute units.
 It has all the keys specified in HostMeters, such as CPU, Mem, and Swap.
 The values for keys are set in corresponding units as specified in the Cluster attribute MeterUnit.
 You cannot configure this attribute in the main.cf file if the cluster-level attribute Statistics is enabled.
-If the cluster-level attribute Statistics is enabled.
-If the cluster-level attribute Statistics is enabled.
-If the cluster-level attribute of the cluster-level attribute Statistics is relative to other systems in the cluster and does not reflect any real value associated with a particular system The key for this value is Units.
+If the cluster-level attribute Statistics is enabled. any change made to Capacity does not affect VCS behavior.
+MeteringOnly or Disabled-Allows you to define a value for Capacity if the value of the cluster-level attribute Statistics is set to Inis value is relative to other systems in the cluster and does not reflect any real value associated with a particular system.
+The key for this value is Units.
 The default value for this attribute is 100 Units.
 For example, the administrator may assign a value of 200 to a 16-processor system and 100 to an 8-processor system.
 You can configure this attribute in the main.cf file and also modify the value at run time if Statistics is set to MeteringOnly or Disabled.
 Type and dimension: float-association Default: Depends on the value set for Statistics.
 ConfigBlockCount (system use only) Number of 512-byte blocks in configuration when the system joined the cluster.
 Type and dimension: integer-scalar Default: Not applicable ConfigCheckSum (system use only) Sixteen-bit checksum of configuration identifying when the system joined the cluster.
 Type and dimension: integer-scalar Default: Not applicable

 System Attributes Definition ConfigDiskState (system use only) State of configuration on the disk when the system joined the cluster.
 Type and dimension: integer-scalar Default: Not applicable ConfigFile (system use only) Directory containing the configuration files.
 Type and dimension: string-scalar Default: "/etc/VRTSvcs/conf/config" ConfigInfoCnt (system use only) The count of outstanding CONFIG_INFO messages the local node expects from a new membership message.
 This attribute is non-zero for the brief period during which new membership is processed.
 When the value returns to 0, the state of all nodes in the cluster is determined.
-Type and dimension: integer-scalar Default: Not applicable ConfigModDate (system use only) Last modification date of configuration when the system joined the cluster.
-Type and dimension: integer-scalar Default: Not applicable CPUBinding Binds HAD to a particular logical processor ID depending of the value of BindTo and CPUNumber.
-Interrupts are disabled on the logical processor that HAD binds to.
-Type and dimension: string-association Default: BindTo = NONE, CPUNumber = 0 CPUNumber specifies the logical processor ID to which HAD binds.
-CPUNumber is used only when BindTo is specified as CPUNUM.
-BindTo can take one of the following values: NONE: HAD is not bound to any logical processor ID.
-ANY: HAD is pinned to a logical processor ID till it is in RUNNING state or BindTo is changed.
-CPUNUM: HAD is pinned to the logical processor ID specified by CPUNumber.
+Type and dimension: integer-scalar Default: Not applicable ConfigModDate (system use only) Last modification date of configuration when the system joiner the cluster.
+Type and dimension: integer-scalar Default: Not applicable CPUBinding Binds HAD to a particular processor ID depending on the value of BindTo and CPUNumber.
+Type and dimension: string-association Default: BindTo = NONE, CPUNumber = 0 CPUNumber specifies the processor ID to which HAD binds CPUNumber is used only when BindTo is specified as CPUNUM.
+BindTo can take one of the following values: NONE: HAD is not bound to any processor ID.
+ANY: HAD is pinned to a processor ID till it is in RUNNING state or BindTo is changed.
+CPUNUM: HAD is pinned to the processor ID specified by CPUNumber.
+POOL: HAD is pinned to the processor ID in the specifie pool configured under Solaris Resource Manager.